JingXiao10/GUA/README.md

 Gradient-surgery methods construct a direction with a desired multi-objective geometry before optimizer transformation.
-However, modern optimizers can alter this direction through momentum, adaptive scaling, curvature information, or other internal transformations.
+However, modern optimizers can alter this direction through historical state, adaptive scaling, preconditioning, or decoupled weight decay.

 Let $a_{t}$ denote the direction constructed before optimizer transformation, $u_{t}$ the optimizer proposal, and $\mathcal{C}_{t}$ the conflict-free cone induced by the current loss-specific gradients.
 Even when